 The idea of “showy winter plants” sounds like an oxymoron.
-After all, this time of year, grass is dormant, the trees are bare, and it’s usually dark when we go to work and when we come home.
+After all, during this time of year, grass is dormant, trees are bare, and it’s usually dark when we go to work and when we come home.
 Are there really plants that bring life and color to an otherwise dull winter landscape?
 Of course there are!
 Vibrant berries, exotic bark, and unique foliage color are the stars of a winter landscape, and we have the list to prove it.

 Beautyberry is native to the Southeast US and is a fast growing shrub with an arching shape.
 Tolerant of moist soil and full sun, this plant is low maintenance once established.
 The clusters of metallic purple berries are the star of this show, AND they provide food for birds and other animals.